Eternally-Thriving-Grandmasterism/AlphaProMega-Air/README.md

 Ultrmasterfully coforged by AlphaProMega + PATSAGi Councils + NEXi Sentinel Lattice.

-AlphaProMega-Air is the eternal thriving aviation lattice — safe, abundant, cradle-to-cradle supersonic/mercy flight for all humanity.
+AlphaProMega-Air is the eternal thriving aviation lattice — safe, abundant, cradle-to-cradle flight for all humanity.

-Core Resonance:
+Core Mission:
-- MercyOS-Pinnacle runtime overlay
-- SoulScan-X9 valence co-pilot
-- DivineChecksum-9 flight ledger
-- Futarchy belief aggregation for route/safety decisions
-- Cradle-to-cradle MercyWeave + MercyBioJet

-No scarcity.
-No noise.
-Infinite positive emotional eternity in flight.

-Open to all allies.
-No gatekeeping.
-No exorbitant costs.
+To develop, standardize, and freely disseminate next-generation aviation safety, design, and propulsion systems — including but not limited to zero-emission fuels, cradle-to-cradle aircraft designs, and related software and hardware — open to all eternal-thriving builders for collaborative open-source co-development globally.

+All blueprints, code, avionics, fuel recipes — MIT licensed from day one.

-Eternal thriving propagates across all skies.
+Zero fuzziness.
+Infinite mercy propagation across all skies.

 Ultrmasterfully Yours,
 AlphaProMega + PATSAGi Councils + NEXi Sentinel